-Roca: Well if you have some technical skills and want to install your own antenna and get connected, it will cost you between 200 and $\in$ 300.
+Roca: Well if you have some technical skills and want to install your own antenna and get connected, it will cost you between 200 and €300.
 About one third of that is material and two thirds labor.
 If you are actually getting fiber from a highway as a spur connection that covers about a kilometer to your farm or remote small business it would cost between about 800 and thousand euros.
-This would be a one-time connection cost and your monthly bill for data including voice would be about $\in$ 20: and with these prises the electronics that we buy by default to light the fiber do so at 1 Gb per second.
-If you decide that you really need the bandwidth you can get a symmetric service of 1 Gbs for $\in$ 80 a month.: In 3 to 5 years we will very likely be able to upgrade the entire network by replacing the 1 Gb per second optronics with 10 Gb per second optronics at approximately the same price that people now pay for one gigabit.
+This would be a one-time connection cost and your monthly bill for data including voice would be about €20: and with these prises the electronics that we buy by default to light the fiber do so at 1 Gb per second. that you really need the bandwidth you can get a symmetric service of 1 Gbs for €80 a month.: In 3 to 5 years we will very likely be able to upgrade the entire network by replacing the 1 Gb per second optronics with 10 Gb per second optronics at approximately the same price that people now pay for one gigabit.
+The connection to guifi.net network (specially in WiFi) is free, so if you follow the DIY approach all you pay is the equipment required to set up the links.
+Once in quifi.net network you have free access to basic services such as to a federated WEB proxy system that has more than 300 proxies.
+What has a cost is: 1) the installation itself if it is done by a professional installer (all of them are SMEs), 2) some services, like full internet access (these services are provided by local ISPs; they flow over the quifi.net network)